carlosperate/microbit-dev-env/README.md

 	```
 	vagrant_shared/cpp-samples/
 	```
 * [C++ template for DAL v1](https://github.com/carlosperate/microbit-dal-v1-cpp-template): Simple hello world program template using an older version of the micro:bit runtime/DAL (v1.4.x).
-This is the same DAL version as used by MicroPython v0.9, so it's only useful for cases where you might need to test something for MicroPython development.
+This is the same DAL version used by MicroPython v0.9, so it's only useful for cases where you might need to test something for MicroPython development.
 	```
 	vagrant_shared/cpp-template-dal-v1/
 	```

 #### Building
-Both C/C++ projects have already been built, but if you wish to recompile the examples you can access the virtual machine via SSH and within the project directory run:
+Both C/C++ projects have already been built, but if you wish to recompile the examples you can access the virtual machine via SSH, and within the project directory run:

 ```bash
 yt clean
 yt build
 ```

-The `microbit samples` source/examples folder contains a selection of samples demonstrating the capabilities and usage of the runtime APIs.
-To select a sample, simply copy the .cpp files from the relevant folder into the `microbit_samples/source/` folder.
+The `cpp-samples/source/examples` folder contains a selection of samples demonstrating the capabilities and usage of the runtime APIs.
+To select a sample, simply copy the .cpp files from the relevant folder into the `cpp-samples/source/` folder.
+More info can be found in the [microbit samples](https://github.com/lancaster-university/microbit-samples) repository.

 #### Built output locations
 * microbit samples:
     ```
     vagrant_shared/cpp-samples/build/bbc-microbit-classic-gcc/source/microbit-samples-combined.hex